graphile/crystal/postgraphile/website/postgraphile/crud-mutations.md

 :::note

-If you're wondering what value users see in PostGraphile if not the CRUD mutations, these users typically recognize that PostGraphile's significant efficiency gains in the query schema (often meaning they can handle larger amounts of traffic and don't need to concern themselves with the complexities of caches and cache invalidation for a lot longer), the consistency afforded through and time save by autogeneration, the GraphQL best practices enabled by the out of the box schema, and the easy schema-wide changes via the plugin and behavior systems are some of the key features.
+You might be wondering, &quot;What value do users see in PostGraphile if not the CRUD mutations?&quot; These users typically recognize PostGraphile's significant efficiency gains in the query schema &mdash; meaning they can handle larger amounts of traffic and don't need to concern themselves with the complexities of caches and cache invalidation for a lot longer.
+There's also the consistency afforded through (and time saved by) autogeneration; the GraphQL best practices enabled by the out-of-the box schema; and the easy schema-wide changes via the plugin and behavior systems.
+These are just some of the well-known key features of PostGraphile.

 :::